 I’ve been asked hundreds of times to review cases where a mom has lost custody.
 How does this happen?
-Many don’t know.
+Many moms don’t know.
 What seasoned custody lawyers know is that a custody decision largely rests on how a case is presented to the Court.
-It does not matter what the facts are, but what matters is the manner the story is told to the Judge making the decisions.
+It does not matter what the facts are, but what matters is the manner and way that the story is told to the Judge.

 So many factors go into a custody case, it’s hard to pin-point the top things you should be doing in a custody case, but some of the top reasons that moms lose custody are as follows: